Frequently Asked Questions – Program Details

 Your courses are offered online but this is not an online program.
 This is a teacher residency program and you will be doing most of your learning in a school each day where real teaching and learning happens.
 You will have a cohort of your peers assigned to the same school building or buildings close by in your school district or charter network.
 You will be assigned a teacher mentor – an experienced teacher in your content area – to work with you every day for the entire program.

 Yes!
-Virtual orientation is the last week of June.
+Virtual orientation is the last week of June and is required.
 Your first course will begin in early July and during this module, you can access it from anywhere.
 It is around the start of the second course that you’ll start your residency.
 You should plan to be available in the location of your school sometime in August.

 What kind of support will I have from NYU since I’m not on campus?

 We have several supports in place to make you successful.
 A local residency director is paired with each school partner and is the liaison for your school, NYU, and you.
-You also have a student services advisor readily available by phone and email.
+You will have a content mentor – an NYU faculty member – who will work with you weekly to improve your teaching in your content area.
+You will also have a student services advisor readily available by phone and email.
 This person provides ongoing support and administrative advising throughout the program.
-We deploy the latest technology that connects practice, mentoring, and coursework all using cutting-edge virtual tools.
+We deploy the latest technology that enhances practice, mentoring, and course work – all using cutting-edge virtual tools.

 Will I be certified to teach anywhere?

-No. Once you obtain your certification, you will be certified to teach in New York.
+No. Once you successfully complete your Master of Arts in Teaching through NYU Steinhardt, you will be eligible for recommendation for certification in New York, pending completion of any credit deficiencies.
 We have certification officers who help you along the way should you be teaching in California and wish to get certified there, in addition to New York.
-Also note that certification costs average about $900 for New York State.
+If you are planning to teach in Florida or Pennsylvania, our certification officer and district partners will provide support to apply for certification in these states.
+Also note that certification costs vary by state.
+The average cost is about $900 for New York State.

 Will I automatically be certified?